harrisonmalone/twitter-clone/README.md

 ## Setup

 - User stories
-  - As a user can go to index page to see all tweets
+  - Add some basic style to index page
-  - As a user can go to new tweet page to fill out form and create a new tweet
+  - Devise
+  - Image uploading
   - As a user can delete own tweets
   - As a user can favorite tweets
   - As a user you can upload images in a tweet
   - As a user you can search for tweets via clicking on hashtags

 - ERD
   - Entities: tweets, users
   - Tweets: body user_id time_stamps